Can You Share Your Spare Kidney? Asking For a Friend

 So, my beautiful wife Brenda (his sister) and I, along with Kevin’s friends and family are helping him search for a living kidney donor.
 Doctors say that a living kidney donor is his best bet.
 They say that transplants from living donors are proven to have better outcomes.

 Shortly after he graduated from UNL, doctors discovered that Kevin’s kidneys had failed.
 He was immediately put on dialysis.
-He has been doing dialysis for over a year.

 When your kidneys fail, dialysis keeps your body in balance by: removing waste, salt and extra water to prevent them from building up in the body; keeping a safe level of certain chemicals in your blood, such as potassium, sodium and bicarbonate; and helping to control blood pressure. -National Kidney Foudnation